-The best mountain bike sunglasses protect you from bright sunlight to give you a clear view down the trail, with less glare, less squinting and less damage to your eyes from harmful UV rays.
+The best mountain bike sunglasses protect you from bright sunlight.
+They help give you a clear view down the trail, with less glare, less squinting and less possibility of damage to your eyes from harmful UV rays.

-They also provide physical protection from flying trail debris, whether that be roost from another rider’s back wheel, spray from puddles, bugs, or errant tree branches.
+They also provide physical protection from flying trail debris, whether that be roost from another rider’s back wheel, spray from puddles, bugs or errant tree branches.

-Obviously, the larger the lens, the more coverage it will offer against these dangers, but it’s also important that they wrap around to give some side protection, cut out light from entering and prevent wind from making your eyes tear up.
+Obviously, the larger the lens, the more coverage it will offer against these dangers, but it’s also important they wrap around to give some side protection, cut out light from entering and prevent wind from making your eyes tear up.

 Depending on your facial features and head size, different frames might work better for some people than others.
-Although we try to point out which glasses work well for different people, it’s hard to beat trying them on.
+Although we try to point out which glasses work best for different people, it’s hard to beat trying them on.

-Whatever anyone might claim, looks are also important, but that’s very much a personal choice and often there will be a selection of frame colours on offer for a model.
+Whatever anyone might claim, looks can also be important, but that’s very much a personal choice and often there will be a selection of frame colours on offer for a model.

-This means you can use a single lens for very bright days as well as more overcast ones, but even the best can take a bit of time to react and cheaper ones can take a even longer.
+This means you can use a single lens for very bright days as well as more overcast ones, but even the best can take a bit of time to react, and cheaper ones can take even longer.